Nevada State Bar Exam

 6. Applicants shall not communicate the substance of any examination question to any other person(s) during the administration of the bar examination.

 7. Applicants shall not cause or create any type of disturbance in the examination room.

-10. Should an applicant bring any personal items to the examination site, these personal items shall remain outside the examination room, and the applicant shall be solely responsible for the safety of these items.
-Neither the State Bar of Nevada nor the Board of Bar Examiners will supply an area for personal items that are brought with an applicant.
+9. Should an applicant bring any personal items to the examination site, these personal items shall remain outside the examination room, and the applicant shall be solely responsible for the safety of these items.
 Neither the State Bar and/or the Board of Bar Examiners assume any liability for the loss of these items.
 It is recommended that applicants leave any personal items in their car, in their hotel room or with the hotel valet.

-12. All applicants shall abide by all policies and procedures contained herein, as well as such other policies and procedures approved by the Board of Bar Examiners.
+10. All applicants shall abide by all policies and procedures contained herein, as well as such other policies and procedures approved by the Board of Bar Examiners.
 Failure to abide by any of these policies and procedures will result in immediate expulsion from the test site and the expelled applicant’s bar examination will not be graded.
-The Exam Administrator’s decision in such cases shall be final; no appeals are allowed.
+The Admission Director’s decision in such cases shall be final; no appeals are allowed.